Healthy Homes Assessment Longlands

 Rental Property Home Assessments Longlands

-Property rental areas that are affected through Health Homes Standards.
-Healthy Homes Standard in Longlands include each:
+Areas of rental properties that are impacted to The Healthy Homes Standards in Longlands include each:

 • Bedrooms